How it works

 - Your balance is invested and your super grows over time

-- If you’re eligible, you’ll receive Death and/or Total and Permanent Disability (TPD) Assist cover automatically when you join Sunsuper
+- If you’re eligible, you’ll receive Death and/or Total & Permanent Disability Assist cover automatically when you join Sunsuper

 - When you retire, you can withdraw your money, or you can open an Income account and receive regular payments